lukaswilkeer/event-driven-architecture/README.md

 In contrast with an OOP design that can lead to a better code readability and organizations, the large cost of creating a new instance on every income call turns out not ideal, but can lead to a better code.

 This can be supressed with an imperative design within DRY method, but can lead to problems with the maintence of the structure.
 One change on a commom function can break a lot of things.
-Same on a functional way, that are the ideal, (besides the cost), so, make sure that you write tests carefully, this guarantes your code integrity.
+Same on a functional way, that are the ideal, (besides the cost), so, make sure that you write tests carefully, this guarantees your code integrity.

 ---------